simupy/simupy/docs/api/api.rst

 system.
 In hybrid-time ``BlockDiagram``\s, the system is automatically integrated piecewise to improve accuracy.

-In the future, providing jacobian functions will be used to construct ``BlockDiagram`` jacobians to use with solvers that support them.
+Future versions of SimuPy may support passing jacobian functions to ode solvers if all systems in the ``BlockDiagram`` provide the appropriate necessary jacobian functions.

 A quick overview of the of the modules: